Pros and Cons of Disclosing Fertility Treatment to Others

 After all of the considerations, losing the ability to become pregnant without intervention means making decisions about your treatment as best as you can.
 It also means that you are encouraged and entitled to evaluate and re-evaluate these disclosure issues as the process continues.
 It is important to remember that these decisions can be modified and altered as your own progress and feelings change.

-Ellen Speyer, MFT, is a psychotherapist specializing in reproductive health and past Co-chair of the Education Committee of the Mental Health Professional Group of the American Society for Reproductive Medicine.
+Ellen Speyer, MFT, has been working as a psychotherapist specializing in reproductive health for twenty-three years and is the past Co-chair of the Education Committee of the Mental Health Professional Group of the American Society for Reproductive Medicine.
+Ellen's practice is located in Newport Beach, California.
+She can be contacted at 949-252-1525 or at email@example.com